-I received a complimentary audiobook copy of “The Cryptic Lines” via the publicist at Audiobookworm Promotions (of whom was working directly with the narrator Jake Urry) in exchange for an honest review.
-I did not receive compensation for my opinions or thoughts shared herein.
+I received a complimentary copy of “Chai Another Day” direct from Seventh Street Books in exchange for an honest review.
+I was not compensated for my thoughts shared herein.

 Places to find the book:

 Setting: Pike's Place Market, Seattle Washington

 Published by Berkley Prime Crime, Seventh Street Books